 “The Word became flesh and made his dwelling among us.”
 John 1:14a

-The Word become flesh is the most breathtaking, precise translation of language ever accomplished.
+The Word who became flesh is the most breathtaking, precise translation of language ever accomplished.

-In all other cases, there is something lost in translation, the nuances and intimacies of the native tongue sanded away until only the general message remains.
-But in this one, the precision is only intensified because the translator is also the Creator, knowing the hearts of the people He is speaking to and exactly how to reach them.
+In all other cases, there is something lost in translation, the nuances and intimacies of the native tongue sanded away until only the general message remains, the cultural concepts expressed in one apt word awkwardly sprawling into a wordy, sterile commentary.

 The truth of God, His mind, His heart, His message, translated into our flesh-language, the language of skin that bristles in the cold, is singed by the fire, that stretches, wrinkles, dies.

-The Word become flesh is a translation of eternal omnipresence into a finite house of one human’s consciousness, a consciousness often clouded by hunger and cold and loneliness.
+The Word become flesh is a translation of eternal omnipresence into a finite house of human consciousness often clouded by hunger and cold and loneliness.

 The Word become flesh is beautifully inefficient.
-An efficient translation would trade nuance for speed and intimacy for numbers, but He chose to save us by growing up in obscurity, 30 years of humility in mundane labor, living an unseen life so similar to ours.
-And then, in His ministry, again and again He slowed and stopped to listen to the individual, to hear their story to to speak healing into it.
+An efficient translation would trade nuance for speed and intimacy for numbers, but He chose to save us by growing up in obscurity, thirty years of humility in mundane labor, living an unseen life so similar to ours.
+Then, in His ministry, again and again He slowed and stopped to listen to the individual, embracing their story with compassion and speaking healing into it.